Deepa17/genre_classifier/README.md

   The extracted features were exported to a csv file "features.csv" </p>
  <h3> Building the Classifier Model </h3>
   <p> Used a CNN with 3 Conv1D layers and 2 Dense layers <br>
-      Performed Stratified K fold to obatin the best model </p>
+      Performed Stratified K fold to obtain the best model </p>
   <h3> The Flask App </h3>
   <p> The user has to upload a file of .wav extension <br>
   On uploading the file, the user is redirected to another page which shows the predicted result <br>